Dutch hip-hop: 1980s

-Notable in the late 1980s were All Star Fresh of King Bee topping charts with: "Back by Dope Demand" in early 1990 and Rudeboy of Urban Dance Squad who, at the time, were arguably more widely known in New York City than in the Netherlands.
+Notable in the late 1980s were All Star Fresh of King Bee, topping charts with "Back by Dope Demand" in early 1990, and Rudeboy of Urban Dance Squad, who, at the time, were arguably more widely known in New York City than in the Netherlands.
 DJ and Producer All Star Fresh turned professional as early as 1979.
-After winning the Dutch Mixing Championships (DMC) in 1988, he was invited for the World Mix Championships in the London Royal Hall and won third place among strong competition.
+After winning the Dutch Mixing Championships (DMC) in 1988, he was invited to the World Mix Championships in the London Royal Hall and won third place among strong competition.
 He was invited by Dave Funkenklein to enter the lion's den in New York.
-He made history in the Big Apple of hiphop by being the first non-American to fly into the finals of the World Supremacy Battle of DJs.
+He made history in the Big Apple of hip-hop by being the first non-American to fly into the finals of the World Supremacy Battle of DJs.
 He gained the highly respected second place of this prestigious DJ contest.
-The impression that he made that year, resulted in many invitations to perform with artists like Public Enemy, Stetsasonic, Ice T and Ultra Magnetic MCs.
+The impression that he made that year resulted in many invitations to perform with artists like Public Enemy, Stetsasonic, Ice T, and Ultra Magnetic MCs.

 All Star Fresh.
 As performer and producer he is better known as KING BEE.
-With his second floor filler Back By Dope Demand he achieved one of his biggest hiphop hits.
-In the Netherlands it resulted in a Top 3 position, and best Dance Product by The Edison Awards in the Netherlands.
+With his second floor filler Back By Dope Demand he achieved one of his biggest hip-hop hits.
+In the Netherlands, it resulted in a Top 3 position and best Dance Product by The Edison Awards in the Netherlands.
 (The Edison Awards is an award by the Dutch Music Industry.)
 This also meant that with this title, he was the first black artist to win this award in the Netherlands.
-After that he appeared as supporting act for Madonnas show in the Netherlands.
+After that, he appeared as a supporting act for Madonna's show in the Netherlands.
 All Star Fresh kept entering the dance floors.
 The last titles mentioned were also popular worldwide, selling over 2.4 million copies.
 He didn't only work within projects like King Bee or Capella, but also was featuring well known production teams like Snap (I Got the Power).
 This teamwork resulted in the single Lets Get Busy (Clubland Quarts feat Snap introductin [sic] King Bee).
 This record ended up No. 1 in the Billboard Dance Charts (United States).
 Other productions in this line were Deepzone "It's Gonna Be All right", Kellee- my love, Ty Holden- you're my Inspiration and His Royal Freshness- They don't understand.